 "The first line of the Blues is always sung a second time.

 The first line of the Blues is always sung a second time.

 So by the time you get to the third line you've had time to think up a rhyme"

+by the line you get to the line whe you ve had line to limb up a my the

 Group members

 Elements: Vocals/rap?
 Tune/melody?
 Blues chords?
 Bass?
 Rhythm?

 Producer: (Group leader)

 Rehearsal notes: Who is doing what?

 Final Blues Lyrics Line 1

 Line 2

 Line 3

-Meat Free Monday -Song Lyrics
+Meat Free Monday - Song Lyrics